 Ms. Elliot has litigated a wide range of industries and has extensive experience litigating complex, multi-party and multi-jurisdictional product liability, patent infringement and commercial cases in trial and appellate courts around the country.
-Throughout her career, she has advised and defended pharmaceutical and biotech companies in cases involving a broad spectrum of industries in cases, including numerous class actions, involving products such as antibiotics, anti-inflammatories, asbestos, benzene, contraceptives, lead pigment, medical devices, NSAIDs, pesticides, and vaccines.
+Throughout her career, she has advised and defended pharmaceutical and biotech companies in cases involving a broad spectrum of products such as antibiotics, anti-inflammatories, asbestos, benzene, contraceptives, lead pigment, medical devices, NSAIDs, pesticides, and vaccines.
 In its Expert Guides, Legal Media Group named Ms. Elliot to its Guide to the World's Leading Women in Business Law for Product Liability.

 Ms. Elliot graduated from Brown University in 1989 with honors (International Relations) and received her Juris Doctor from the University of Chicago Law School in 1993.
 She is a member of the Committee on Drugs and Medical Devices for the Defense Research Institute, and served two terms as a member of the Product Liability Committee for the Association of the Bar of the City of New York.